Maple Hazelnut Scones

 Neighborly Grace

 - THE PRESENTATION: Do not glaze the scones while they are still radiating heat, or the icing will melt, turn translucent, and pool unpleasantly at the bottom of the tray.
-Allow the crumb to cool and set completely before applying the maple coffee emulsion, serving them directly on a chilled ceramic platter to showcase the thick, opaque crust.
+Allow the crumb to cool and set completely before applying the maple coffee glaze, serving them directly on a chilled ceramic platter to showcase the thick, opaque crust.

 - THE POUR: A robust, dark roast French press coffee or a stark, bitter double espresso provides the essential roasted, astringent counterpoint needed to brilliantly balance the intense, buttery sweetness of the maple glaze and toasted hazelnuts.